Pacific Limited: History

-The Pacific Limited first ran on 3 April 1913 as train numbers 19 and 20 carrying standard and tourist sleeping cars on a 68-hour trip between San Francisco and Chicago over the SP, the UP, and the MILW railroads.
-Trains ran over the CNW east of Omaha rather than the MILW under United States Railroad Administration (USRA) control from 2 June 1918 to 14 November 1920.
+The Pacific Limited first ran on April 3, 1913 as train numbers 19 and 20 carrying standard and tourist sleeping cars on a 68-hour trip between San Francisco and Chicago over the SP, the UP, and the MILW railroads.
+Trains ran over the CNW east of Omaha rather than the MILW under United States Railroad Administration (USRA) control from June 2, 1918 to November 14, 1920.
 Routing east of Omaha returned to the CNW as a result of Great Depression service reductions in September 1930.
-Pacific Limited train numbers were changed to 20 and 21 on 11 December 1932, to 10 and 21 on 1 April 1933, to 14 and 21 on 1 April 1935, and to 21 and 22 on 7 June 1942.
-The Pacific Limited operated briefly as the Pacific after 10 July 1947.
+Pacific Limited train numbers were changed to 20 and 21 on December 11, 1932; to 10 and 21 on April 1, 1933; to 14 and 21 on April 1, 1935; and to 21 and 22 on June 7, 1942.
+The Pacific Limited operated briefly as the Pacific after July 10, 1947.

 Cancellation

-Service over the UP and CNW was cancelled on 1 October 1947 and replaced by the SP Mail handling baggage, mail, and express cars between Oakland and Ogden, Utah with a single coach for local passengers.
+Service over the UP and CNW was cancelled on October 1947 1, and replaced by the SP Mail handling baggage, mail, and express cars between Oakland and Ogden, Utah with a single coach for local passengers.

 Saint Louis Express

-Upon expiration of USRA control on 14 November 1920, the Wabash Railroad initiated the Saint Louis Express as train numbers 21 and 22 carrying coaches with standard and tourist sleeping cars between St. Louis and the Overland Route over which UP and SP took those trains to and from San Francisco.
+Upon expiration of USRA control on November 14, 1920, the Wabash Railroad initiated the Saint Louis Express as train numbers 21 and 22 carrying coaches with standard and tourist sleeping cars between St. Louis and the Overland Route over which UP and SP took those trains to and from San Francisco.
 Six years later the Saint Louis Express was consolidated with the Pacific Limited on the Overland Route.

 Gold Coast

-Cancellation of the Saint Louis Express on 14 November 1926 coincided with a faster schedule requiring extra fare for the Overland Limited.
+Cancellation of the Saint Louis Express on November 14, 1926 coincided with a faster schedule requiring extra fare for the Overland Limited.
 The Gold Coast began operating over the same Overland Route on the old slower schedule as trains 27 and 28.
-The Gold Coast was temporarily discontinued on 14 June 1931 as part of the Great Depression service reductions, but reappeared as train numbers 23 and 24 on 1 October 1947 with a 58.5-hour schedule for first class and coach passengers between San Francisco and Chicago replacing both the Pacific Limited and the San Francisco Challenger.
-The Gold Coast was discontinued on 9 January 1955.
+The Gold Coast was temporarily discontinued on June 14, 1931 as part of the Great Depression service reductions, but reappeared as train numbers 23 and 24 on October 1, 1947 with a 58.5-hour schedule for first class and coach passengers between San Francisco and Chicago replacing both the Pacific Limited and the San Francisco Challenger.
+The Gold Coast was discontinued on January 9, 1955.